jonathanold/jonathanold.github.io/content/sections/aboutme.md

 Welcome to my website.
-I am an Predoc with STICERD at the LSE, working with <a href="https://robinburgess.com" target="_blank">Robin Burgess</a> and <a href="https://orianabandiera.net" target="_blank">Oriana Bandiera</a>.
+I am a first year Ph.D. student in economics at the University of California, Berkeley.
+Before my PhD, I was a Predoc at the LSE, working with <a href="https://robinburgess.com" target="_blank">Robin Burgess</a> and <a href="https://orianabandiera.net" target="_blank">Oriana Bandiera</a>.
 I am interested in political economy and development economics, and have previously worked on conflict and political reservations in India, democratic transitions and state repression, and longevity.

-I plan to start a PhD in Economics in Fall 2021.

 {{< load-photoswipe >}}